 Bone marrow aspirate concentrate (BMAC) is an autologous (own) stem cell therapy used to accelerate the healing process of a variety of chronic and acute orthopedic injuries.
 A large portion of the human body’s stem cells are found in bone marrow, and have a natural ability to repair damaged tissue.

 BMAC is classified as an autologous stem cell therapy since it uses a patient’s own “pluripotent” adult stem cells or placental tissues and not embryonic or fetal stem cells.
-Using an autologous stem cell orthopedic injection, OPTIMAL Pain & Regenerative Medicine can produce similar results without the ethical concerns of using embryonic stem cells.
+Using an autologous stem cell orthopedic injection, PAIN DOCTOR Pain & Regenerative Medicine can produce similar results without the ethical concerns of using embryonic stem cells.
 Using a patient’s own stem cells reduces the risk of infection and the possibility of immune rejection.